ergoithz/browsepy/doc/builtin_plugins.rst

 Browsepy's team is open to contributions of any kind, even about adding built-in plugins, as long as they comply with the following requirements:

-* Plugins must be sufficiently covered by tests to avoid lowering the overall project's test coverage.
+* Plugins must be sufficiently covered by tests to avoid lowering browsepy's overall test coverage.
 * Plugins must not add external requirements to browsepy, optional requirements are allowed if plugin can work without them, even with limited functionality.